 - a.
 Perform annual update of existing layers (including geometry and attribution updates and alignment to the CadNSDI). - b.
 Participate in the U.S. Census Bureau's programs including the Boundary and Annexation Survey and School District Review Program. - c.
 Research NG9-1-1 boundaries (public safety answering point, law enforcement, emergency medical service, and fire districts). - d.
-Continued collaboration with local government and the Secretary of State to prioritize the collection of election-related administrative boundaries and implement data best practices and workflows for geoenabling elections.
+Collaborate with local governments and the Secretary of State's Office to prioritize the collection of electionrelated administrative boundaries and implement data best practices and workflows for geo-enabling elections.